 If you do not meet the above criteria, you will be ineligible to file a claim.
 Having said that, it may also be able for the deceased’s extended family to receive compensation as a result of a claim made by a representative for the deceased’s estate.

-Find yourself the right attorney to handle your 18-Wheeler Wrongful Death Claim in Houston, Texas
+Find yourself the right attorney to handle your 18-Wheeler Wrongful Death Claim in West Houston, Texas

 When you set out to take on the trucking industry, you are automatically the “underdog.”
 That’s because trucking firms typically have a network of legal representation especially prepared to handle wrongful death claims and to defend the parent company’s financial interests.
 When you couple that with the emotional trauma of losing a loved one in such a terrible way, it can make filing a successful claim seem almost impossible.
 That’s why you need an experienced wrongful death law firm in West Houston to fight the good fight on your behalf.